Stocks Diverge Ahead Of Key US Debt Talks - UrduPoint

 Meta said ahead of Wall Street reopening that it would appeal the decision.

-Meta's shares rose 0.3 percent at the start of trading in New York.
+Meta's shares were trading more than two percent higher in late morning trading in New York.